Pterosphenus: Palaeoenvironment and Palaeoecology

-A marine ocean dweller, Pterosphenus lived in the shallow seas of the future eastern US (fossils are known from Texas, Louisiana, Mississippi, and Arkansas and up north to New Jersey), northern Africa in the Tethys Ocean (fossils are known from Morocco, Libya, and Egypt), South America (fossils are known from Ecuador) and southern Asia (fossils are known from India).
+A marine ocean dweller, Pterosphenus lived in the shallow seas of the future eastern US (fossils are known from Texas, Louisiana, Mississippi, and Arkansas and up north to New Jersey), Africa in the Tethys Ocean (fossils are known from Morocco, Libya, Nigeria, and Egypt), South America (fossils are known from Ecuador) and southern Asia (fossils are known from India).
 Pterosphenus was a top predator of the ecosystem, likely preying on fish and molluscs found in the same area.

 It is certain that Pterosphenus would have encountered basal cetaceans of the time like Zygorhiza, Dorudon, and Basilosaurus, though its likely a mixed of niche partitioning and living in different areas in the case of Basilosaurus (which lived in estuary ecosystems according to recent finds) would prevent competition between the species.